foxmask/django-th/docs/twitter.rst

 * Select "Twitter",
 * Set the Status to "Enabled"
-* Check Auth Required: this will permit to redirect to the user (or you) to Twitter to ask to confirm the access to his/your Twitter account
+* Check Auth Required: this will permit to redirect the user (or you) to Twitter website to confirm the access of the Twitter account
 * Fill a description